Meet Ugg, Our Not So Feral Cat

 I have written before about the fact we would love another feral cat to set up home around our wood piles.
 For a couple of years we had Morris (the not-so-feral-anyone cat), but in early spring he did what feral cats often do and disappeared.

-We didn’t have to wait long before another cat (that we now call Ugg) appeared and started to hang round.
+We didn’t have to wait long before another cat (that we now call Ugg) appeared and started to hang around.
 She was very nervous and would thunder away as soon as she saw us.
 I started putting food and water out for her as she looked scraggy and in need of a good feed.
 She was also heavy with milk so we knew she had kittens somewhere.

 One Sunday morning, about two weeks after she started hanging around I went out to put food out for her, to be greeted with the sight of her feeding a furry pile of kittens (they scattered in all directions on sighting me).
 It appeared that she her kittens hadn’t been too far a way after all.